k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 ## Transfer Input Parameters When Invoking From Fabric Implementation Components
 A Graphit file can be invoked internally, from other Fabric Implementation Components.
+Each component provides methods to transfer the Graphit input parameters.

 ### Invoking From a Java Function